vladimirlojanica/ideas/README.md

 ## 2. [Use Email as a Social Networking Transport](id:email-as-social-networking-transport)

 The industry lacks an open social network.
-A social network can be build ontop of email: the user interface can  be a specialised email client with email as the transport mechanism.
+A social network can be build on top of email: the user interface can  be a specialised email client with email as the transport mechanism.
 Everybody has an email address and web frameworks can easily communicate using mail protocols.

 Email can be used as a common denominator protocol.
 A flexible and federated social network would abstract the protocol used for communication and upgrade to a better or efficient protocol when appropriate such as realtime  applications or when sharing files.